 Lyme disease, also known as Lyme borreliosis, is an emerging infectious disease caused by bacteria received from the bite of black=legged ticks.
-These bacteria are called Borrelia Burgdorferi, named after the scientist who discovered them, and are carried by the ticks that have bitten other animals with Lyme disease.
+These bacteria are called Borrelia Burgdorferi, named after the scientist who discovered them, and is carried by the ticks that have bitten other animals with Lyme disease.

 The disease was first reported in 1975 in the city of Old Lyme, Connecticut.
 It remains a disease most commonly found in Northeastern and North-central states, such as Virginia, Maine, or Minnesota.
 It has also appeared in Southern and Western states as well.
 It remains a controversial medical subject, due to many doctor’s belief that its effects have a mental origin.